-Produce/use/sell Disclosing Explanation if produce/use/sell but not disclosing Timber Yes No IFF purchases timber products in forms of office furniture, printing paper, cardboard boxes and wood pallets.
+1 Stage of the value chain Explanation if not disclosing Not disclosing Manufacturing IFF purchases timber products in forms of office furniture, printing paper, cardboard boxes and wood pallets.
 We also use essential oils from wood-derived sustainable sources such as cedarwood, pine, and sandalwood.
 Currently we are prioritizing Palm Oil for our supply chain stakeholders.
-Palm Oil Yes Yes <not applicable=""></not> Cattle Products Yes No IFF purchases animal derived raw materials.
+Palm oil Disclosing Manufacturing <not applicable=""></not> Cattle products Not disclosing Manufacturing IFF purchases animal derived raw materials.
 Currently this represents a low volume and we are prioritizing Palm Oil for our supply chain stakeholders.
-Soy Yes No IFF purchases soy sauce and soybean oils.
+Soy Not disclosing Manufacturing IFF purchases soy sauce and soybean oils.
 These represent a low percentage of our portfolio and we are prioritizing Palm Oil for our supply chain stakeholders.
-Other - Rubber No <not Applicable &gt;</not <not applicable=""></not> Other Yes IFF purchases many different raw materials and processed ingredients.
-We will consider including other material commodities in the future and as they become available in the CDP Forest questionnaire.
+Other - Rubber Not disclosing Manufacturing Other - Cocoa Not disclosing Manufacturing IFF purchases cocoa but this represents a low percentage of our portfolio and we are prioritizing Palm Oil for our supply chain stakeholders.
+Other - Coffee Not disclosing Manufacturing IFF purchases coffee but this represents a low percentage of our portfolio and we are prioritizing Palm Oil for our supply chain stakeholders.